As a running coach, I can confidently say that sprinting is one of the most versatile and effective tools in any runner’s training toolbox.

 Hill Sprints

-A high-intensity take on classic sprints, hill sprints can amplify your muscle building and weight loss to the extreme.
-The main goal is to choose a hill and run straight up for 20 minutes (or until you reach the top).
+A high-intensity take on classic sprints, hill sprints can amplify your muscle-building and weight loss efforts to an extreme.
+The main goal is to choose a hill and run straight up for 20 seconds (or until you reach the top).
 You can also run for a shorter period, then walk for a period.

-Sprinting (whether on hills or flat ground) allows you to change up your workout as you go.
-Experiment with longer, less intense sprints, and shorter, more intense sprints.
+Sprinting (whether on hills or flat terrain) allows you to vary your workout as you progress.
+Experiment with longer, less intense sprints and shorter, more intense sprints.
 Keep changing it up!

 Read the full guide on running hill sprints here.